 The aim of veterinary school selection is to select those with the best combination of aptitude for veterinary medicinal training and academic ability.

-The aim of selection interviews is to measure that aptitude as part of a holistic assessment of candidates.
+The aim of the interview is to measure aptitude for veterinary medicinal training as part of a holistic assessment of candidates.

 - Work Experience

 - Career Exploration and Awareness of being a Professional

 In addition to the above, candidates will also complete an online Additional Skills task independently and separately from the three interview stations.
 Further guidance on this will be provided.